 If you are new to the award pin process, start at the beginning.
 Some of the pin levels require lots of effort and some are just as easy as attending club meetings!
 Remember to have your club leader sign all of your paperwork!

-Ford County 4-H Achievement Night will be Saturday, November 5, 6:30 pm at the Ford County Fair Building.
+Ford County 4-H Achievement Night will be a Potluck meal, Saturday, November 4, 6:30 pm at the Ford County Fair Building.